biography

 (Set of Paintings, Ink and Water Color on Board, 1975)

-The paintings are mandalas based on major religious, philosophical and cosmological systems all created and organized using the square and the circle.
-They are related to the astrological signs by their qualities, numerology and symbolism.
-The paintings have been exhibited in London (1976, 1st Festival of Mind and Body), Copenhagen (Astrology House) and Majorca, published as cards (1975), published in many of my books (1979, 1986, 1993, 1995), published in magazines, and serialized in the Dutch journal BRES in the early 1980s.
-The original paintings are 48 x 66 cm. and are owned by a private collector on Majorca.
+The paintings are mandalas based on major religious, philosophical and cosmological systems, which were all created and organized using the square and the circle.
+They relate to the astrological signs by their qualities, numerology and symbolism.
+The paintings were first exhibited in London in 1976 at the First Festival of Mind and Body, in 1996 in Copenhagen at AstrologiHuset and the originals live in Majorca.
+They were published as cards in1975, appeared in many of my books (1979, 1986, 1993, 1995), in magazines, and were serialized in the Dutch journal BRES in the early 1980s.
+The original paintings are 48 x 66 cm.

 Spiral Solar System

-This design of the Spiral Solar System was made for my book "The Round Art" in 1979.
+This design of the Spiral Solar System was made for my book "The Round Art" in 1977.
 I am offering high resolution prints 13" x 19" suitable for framing on archival Epson paper.
 You can pay by PayPal.
+Recently NASA/IBEX project released photos of the solar system's tail, which validates this old idea....

 MDTalisman Wedding Talisman SLMTalisman LSTalisman